rajumsrk1112/python_gfg/1.python_basics/notes.md

 **Python is an interpreted language**

 > Very simple syntax.
-Easy tolearn for beginners. print("Hello World")
+Easy to learn for beginners.

+Ex: print("Hello World")